 Pebble Creek

-Last but not least is Pebble Creek, located on the northwestern slopes of Mont Bonneville within the Caribou National Forest.
-Pebble Creek is home to 1,100 acres of skiable terrain and 2,200 feet of vertical, featuring three chairs that serve 54 runs with a range of beginner, intermediate, and advanced terrain.
-Unique to the resort is a 1,098-meter USAA Giant Slalom run and a 565-meter USAA Slalom run.
-Adult day tickets for a full day are $76 and half-day tickets are $57.
-Night skiing and beginner-only lift access tickets are $32.
+Pebble Creek, located on the northwestern slopes of Mont Bonneville within the Caribou National Forest, is home to 1,100 acres of skiable terrain and 2,200 feet of vertical.
+It has three chairs that serve 54 runs with a range of beginner, intermediate, and advanced terrain.
+What’s most unique to Pebble Creek is a 1,098-meter USAA Giant Slalom run and a 565-meter USAA Slalom run.
+Adult day tickets for a full day are $83 and half-day tickets are $63.
+Night skiing and beginner-only lift access tickets are $35.

 FAQs